📈 Announcing ArkType 2.1 📈

 const = ({ a: "string.numeric.parse" }).or({ b: "string.numeric.parse" })

-Learn the basic set theory behind this restriction
+Learn the set theory behind this restriction

 If you're relatively new to set-based types, that error might be daunting, but if you take a second to think through the example, it becomes clear why this isn't allowed.
 The logic of bad is essentially: